Derek-Emsbach/pinteresting-group-project/z.Documentation/user_stories.md

   * When I'm on the `/login` page:
     * I would like to be able to enter my email and password on a clearly laid out form.
     * I would like the website to log me in upon successful completion of the lob-up form.
-      * So that I can seamlessly access the site's functionality
   * When I enter invalid data on the log-up form:
     * I would like the website to inform me of the validations I failed to pass, and repopulate the form with my valid entries (except my password).
       * So that I can try again without needing to refill forms I entered valid data into.